-Today we’re talking all about making SOFT chocolate chip cookies.
-The kind that are ultra tender but still hold their shape and are loaded with tons of ooey gooey chocolate chips.
+The kind of cookies that are ultra tender but still hold their shape and are loaded with tons of ooey gooey chocolate chips.

 But sometimes I crave different textures.
 Sometimes I want them to be super soft chocolate chip cookies.
-Yet other times I want them to be thin and crispy chocolate chip cookies.
+Other times, I crave thin and crispy chocolate chip cookies.

 Which texture of cookies do you prefer?
-Does your family love soft batch cookies?
+Does your family love soft-batch cookies?
 Chewy?
 Crispy?
 Some combination of it all?!
+Let me know in the comments below!

 How to Make SOFT Chocolate Chip Cookies

-There are a few key ingredients to ensure your cookies bake up ultra tender and soft.
+There are a few key ingredients to ensure your cookies are ultra-tender and soft.

 Brown Sugar